sxlxc/Hakyllsite/posts/connectivity_cut.md

 ## Minimum cut for edge connectivity

-Finding the minimum edge set whose removal breaks the $k$-edge connectivity is easy.
-It is known that the global min-cut is the edge connectivity number.
-Thus we can simply compute the min-cut and remove any number of the edges as needed.
+Finding the minimum edge set whose removal breaks the $k$-edge connectivity is "easy".
+It is known that the global min-cut is the edge connectivity number. ~~Thus we can simply compute the min-cut and remove any number of the edges as needed.~~ --- which is not true!
+For unit edge weights this problem is indeed that easy.
+However, for general weights edge-connectivity cut is not as easy as min-cut.
+This problem is actually the unit cost version of connectivity interdiction.
+See next section for more details.

 ## Minimum cut for vertex connectivity